synesthesia/site2019/content/note/2020/2020-09-03-documents-as-code/index.md

 One of the many tools that has emerged in this space is [Antora](https://antora.org).
 Antora is aimed squarely at the production of technical documentation websites with the following features:

- -source documents written in Asciidoc
+- source documents written in [AsciiDoc](https://asciidoctor.org/docs/what-is-asciidoc/)
 - integrates with multiple Git repositories
 - support for versioning and branching
 - generates a static website bundle that can be deployed anywhere using standard techniques